 Even though having a firm quote provides security for the homeowner, it’d be safe and wise to budget for the cost of ‘extras,’ cost overruns, during build modifications, and potential roadblocks.

-We are licensed home designers here at Rijus Home Design.
+We have licensed home designers here at Rijus Home Design.
 We design house plans of all sizes, shapes, and styles.
 We are not builders and therefore, can only provide rough estimates based on our experience and our communication with those in the building industry.
 We always recommend you take your concept floor plans and elevations to different builders and trades to obtain estimates.
-Its at this stage that we proceed with the final house plans you need to acquire a permit.
+It’s at this stage that we proceed with the final house plans you need to acquire a permit.